Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [x] a small, anonymous function that can take any number of arguments but has only expression to evaluate

 [Reference](https://www.guru99.com/python-lambda-function.html)

+#### Q75.
+What is the primary difference between lists and tuples?
+- [ ] You can access a specifc element in a list by indexing to its position, but you cannot access a specifc element in a tuple unless you iterate through the tuple
+- [x] Lists are mutable, meaning you can change the data that is inside them at an time.
+Tuples are immutable, meaning you cannot change the data that is inside them once you hav ecreated the tuple.
+- [ ] Lists are immutable, meaning you cannot change the data that is inside them once you hav ecreate the list.
+Tuples are mutable, meaning you can change the data that is inside them at any time.
+- [ ] Lists can hold several data types inside them at once, but tuples can only hold the same data type if multiple elements are present.